Erikas-Ramanauskas/Milestone-Project-2/TESTING.md

 In order to validate a developer writen test some code unfortunately must be comented out due to asynchronus Javascript issues.
 As i started testing at first these errors were thrown in.

-First was having issue with Jquery $ being an error and program not finding (i did not taken screenshot of this).I have specificaly changed all of the code from using Jquery to Vanila Javascript, but it did not solve the problem.
+First was having issue with Jquery $ being an error and program not finding jquery variables (i did not taken screenshot of this).
+I have specificaly changed all of the code from using Jquery to Vanila Javascript as i did not used much of Jquery during the programign process, but it did not solve the problem.
 However Mentor Gareth provided with [this](https://github.com/facebook/create-react-app/issues/2337) that solved first problem.

 The other one were by bootstrap not being found.
 So i moved from linking external bootrap and jquery to downloading both of libraries directly to the project and linking it up.
 However this did not solve the problem.
 Upon Using Tutor assistance, Alan sugested not to use the code at all.
 Which was part of my important code for game over functionality.
 So i decided to disable it for automated testing and bring back for actual functionality.